10 Powerful Data Analyst Skills You Need To Succeed In 2024

 4. Data visualisation

 Once you have spotted those patterns and details, you need to present your findings to your colleagues.
 They may not all be from a technical background and most likely won't want to look at the raw data.
-So the ability to create aesthetic and easy to understand graphs, charts and diagrams is a very important element of this role.

 We highly recommend you start building your portfolio of different examples.
-Here is some beautiful inspiration.
+Here is some beautiful inspiration

 5. Machine Learning